“Your brain works just like a computer, so make sure you’re the only one programming it.”

 The Minds Journal

-1. Personal unconscious, containing all those things we were once aware of but have forgotten or suppressed because we don’t like them.
+1. The personal unconscious: It contains all those things we were once aware of but have forgotten or suppressed because we don’t like them.
+Imagine this as your mental “recycle bin.”

 The deeper the level that affects us, the stronger its influence is, and the harder it is for us to become aware of it.
-Therefore, we can most easily become aware of something that affects us from the personal unconscious and the most difficult from the collective unconscious.
+So, it’s easiest to become aware of personal unconscious biases.
+Influences from the collective unconscious, however, require greater effort.

-The Personal and Collective Unconscious: What does that look like in life?
+The Personal and Family Unconscious: What Does That Look Like in Life?

 Let’s look at the example of a person we will call Mrs. D., a woman in her 60s.